monoklabs/monok-docs/docs/faq.rst

 Frequently Asked Questions
 ========

-If you have any questions you failt to find here, feel free to contact us at contact@monok.com
+If you have any questions you fail to find here, feel free to contact us at contact@monok.com

 **Are these articles plagiarism?**